romsoulevif/projet_CMT/README.md

 ### Execute

-Open "Run_me" in Matlab in the folder "projet_CMT" and follow the instructions.
+Open "Run_me" in Matlab in the folder "projet_CMT/src", run it and follow the instructions.

 ## Contributors

 Romain Santiard

-## Acknowledgments

-### Data sources

-None

 ### Code